omondiimmanuel/dsc-phase-1-project-v2-4/README.md

   We open it using the code: (tmdb= pd.read_csv('tmdb.movies.csv.gz') tmdb.head(18)
    # This code works by reading files using the pandas attribute read_csv to access the information
-   # tmdb.head() function then displays the first 8 rows of the dataset.
+   # tmdb.head(8) function then displays the first 8 rows of the dataset.

  # Data analysis
  Some of the movies encountered in the first data set: